kubernetes/community/contributors/design-proposals/statefulset-update.md

 1. The controller will set the StatefulSet's `.Status.TemplateRevision` to its `.Status.TargetTemplateRevision`.
-1. The controller will set the StatefulSet's `Status.CurrentReplicas` to its `Status.TargetReplicas`.
+1. The controller will set the StatefulSet's `Status.CurrentReplicas` to its `Status.UpdatedReplicas`.
-1. The controller will set the StatefulSet's `Status.TargetReplicas` to 0.
+1. The controller will set the StatefulSet's `Status.UpdatedReplicas` to 0.

 ### Status Reporting
 After processing the creation, update, or deletion of a StatefulSet or Pod,